-(1) We have investments in 9 states that include mortgages to 12 different operators.

-(3) Includes a mortgage and construction loan secured by a currently operating skilled nursing property and parcel of land upon which a 106-bed replacement property is being constructed.
+We have investments in 9 states that include mortgages to 12 different operators.
+See Item 2.
+Properties for discussion of bed/unit count.
+Includes a mortgage and construction loan secured by a currently operating skilled nursing property and parcel of land upon which a 106-bed replacement property is being constructed.
+(1)(2) (3)